-The first time I went here I was exhausted and I had a lovely 3 days with each night in my room watching dvds that they had on offer and eating room service.
+The first time I went to Monart I was exhausted and I had a lovely 3 days with each night in my room watching DVDs that they had on offer, enjoying spa treatments and eating room service.
 Heaven.

-6. Extreme food Solo Spa Breaks
+Extreme food Solo Spa Breaks

-6. I have to admit I didn’t realise that The Farm was vegan and mostly raw until I got there!
-A bit of an error!
-I did eat vegan and raw the entire week.
+I have to admit I didn’t realize that The Farm was vegan and mostly raw until I got there – a bit of an error.
+I did eat vegan and raw food for my entire one-week stay at The Farm in the Philippines.
 Whilst it was pretty good I would have killed for a quarter pounder by the end of the week.
-They did have wine though – which was of course organic!

-A key tip here is that the spa is amazing for body treatments but I found not so good on the facial front.Check Prices & Availability for The Farm
+A key tip here is that the spa is amazing for body treatments but I found it wasn’t so good on the facial front.

 When you’re ready for a change

-The Golden Door is a bit more extreme on the food and no alcohol/caffeine front so it suits a change of line/detox holiday more than one designed for relaxation.
+The Golden Door Australia is a bit more extreme on the food and no alcohol/caffeine front so it suits a change of line/detox holiday more than one designed for relaxation.

 Something quite Different